No. 2: Modern technology and products

 Appropriate and effective personal protective equipment (PPE) provides safety and comfort for operators.
 Technology advancements, such as Miller® ClearLight™ Lens Technology, provide a high-definition view of the workpiece and weld puddle, resulting in improved visibility, comfort and quality.

 The welding environment also plays a key role in welder comfort.
-Each environment should be evaluated to determine the best solution, which may include fume extraction equipment and/or other means of respiratory protection, such as powered air purifying respirators (PAPRs) or supplied air respirators (SARs).
+Each environment should be evaluated to determine the best solution.
+These may include fume extraction equipment and/or other means of respiratory protection, such as powered air purifying respirators (PAPRs) or supplied air respirators (SARs).

 Beyond proper welding safety, a comfortable manufacturing environment may also include regular cleaning, better lighting and air conditioning.
 Welder comfort pays dividends through employee retention, increased productivity and improved quality.
 When employees aren’t distracted by uncomfortable working conditions, they will be more efficient at getting their work done.